-Chelsea Dvorak Specht was born in Wilmington, Delaware on September 13, 1971.
-She attended the University of Delaware receiving a B.A. in Biology magna cum laude and Phi Beta Kappa in 1993.
+Chelsea Dvorak Specht, PhD, was born in Wilmington, Delaware on September 13, 1971.
+She attended the University of Delaware earning a B.A. in biology magna cum laude and Phi Beta Kappa in 1993.
 Initially planning on pursuing medicine, her undergraduate mentor Kenneth A. Campbell provided her first taste in academic research, changing her life forever.
-Specht received her MS in 1997 and PhD in 2004 from New York University, during which time she was a Fulbright Fellow and worked for 2 years as a Program Officer and Ecoregional Coordinator for the World Wildlife Fund in Bolivia.
-Specht was part of an NSF-Funded joint program between NYU and the New York Botanical Garden and studied extensively with plant morphologist and renowned botanist and cladist Dennis Wm.
+Specht earned her MS in 1997 and PhD in 2004 from New York University, during which time she was a Fulbright Fellow and worked for 2 years as a Program Officer and Ecoregional Coordinator for the World Wildlife Fund in Bolivia.
+Dr. Specht was part of an NSF-Funded joint program between NYU and the New York Botanical Garden and studied extensively with plant morphologist and renowned botanist and cladist Dennis Wm.
 Stevenson as her major advisor.